 Historically, elm has also been an important species in floodplain forests.
 Their loss has opened some sites to invasion by other plants, such as reed canarygrass.
 Restoring them could help prevent these kinds of opportunistic invasions.

-- Watch undergraduate researcher Katie Connolly describe doing soil analysis work for elm restoration at home during COVID-19
+- Undergraduate researcher Katie Connolly describe doing soil analysis work for elm restoration at home during COVID-19 (video, 2022)

 - A Guide to Elm Trees (HGTV, 2020)